ThwCorbin/toms-site/src/posts/markdown-guide.md

 3. Astroid Miner

 \
 The start number of an ordered list is significant.
-Note diffences in the Markdown and the result for a list starting with the number 42.
+Note the differences in the Markdown and the result for a list starting with the number 42.

 ```
 42. This item is the answer to...everything